-Those who have previously completed MANA 3318 are required to successfully audit the Gooslby MANA 3318 in Year 1 of the Academy; complete course requirement to earn a B or better average.
+Those who have previously completed MANA 3318 are required to successfully audit the Gooslby MANA 3318 in Year 1 of the Academy and complete course requirements to earn a B or better average.

 To continue as a Goolsby Scholar, an overall grade point average of 3.1 must be maintained.
 Additionally, grades in Goolsby classes must be a B or better.